maarten-pennings/C64-bouncingbox/README.md

 After updating the positions, the next frame is drawn in sync with the VIC's raster scanner by subroutine `DRAWFRM`.
+The draw routine uses the new coordinates and visualizes hits if `BHIT` or `DHIT` is flagged.

 Next the keyboard is scanned.
 If the space key is not pressed, the main loop restarts at `LOOP`.
 If it is, the sprites are hidden and the border set to its normal color